pranjalix3/E-Shop/README.md

-# pwa_weather
+# e-shop
-It is a Progressive Web Application (Weather App) made using React Js.
+It is a front-end based e-commerce website made by using HTML, CSS, JavaScript and BootStrap.